Tangible Movement <-- click to visit the website.

 -To cover the cost of hiring professionals in the field of mental health to do workshops for youth and adults struggling with mental health conditions, addiction, and sexual and gender identity issues.

 -Provide recommendations to professional Mental Health, Addiction and LGBTQ professionals.

 Your contribution will be used immediately towards programs and efforts listed above.
 Stay connected to keep in the know of how and where we are making a difference because of you!

 Why this means so much to me:

 It has taken me years to come to terms with my addictions, sexuality, depression and abuse.
 I could not have come as far as I have without a lot of help.
 Most of the help cost a lot of money which subsequently left me bankrupt and living out of my car.
 I was homeless battling sobriety because I had spent my last dollar on the cost of treatment and professional help.
 I want to pay forward what I have received over the years and potentially save lives in the process.
-Please make a dontation today. -- Torri Shack
+Please make a donation today. -- Torri Shack

-This is a dream project for me and my business partner.
 We would be so very grateful if you could find any way to donate to our cause and participate in the Tangible Movement.

 - regina casagrande